NativeScript/firebase/packages/firebase-admob/README.md

 See [here](https://developers.google.com/admob/android/quick-start#update_your_androidmanifestxml) for more information about configuring AndroidManifest.xml and setting up the App ID.

-## Usage
+## Using @nativescript/firebase-admob

 ### Initialize the Mobile Ads SDK

-Before loading ads, have your app initialize the Mobile Ads SDK by calling MobileAds.instance.initialize() which initializes the SDK and returns a Future that finishes once initialization is complete (or after a 30-second timeout).
-This needs to be done only once, ideally right before running the app.
+Before loading ads, initialize the Mobile Ads SDK by calling the static [init](#init) method on the Admob class.
+This needs to be done only once, ideally right before the app boots, in the `main.ts` file.

 ```ts
 import { Admob } from '@nativescript/firebase-admob'